kyma-incubator/documentation-component/README.md

 ## Usage

+Learn what the component consists of and see the exemplary code.

 ### Properties (props)

-The list of properties for the `documentation-component` includes:
+The list of properties for the Documentation Component includes:

   - **sources: (SourceWithOptions | SourceGroupWithOptions)[]**

-    The `sources` property is required and contains sources for component.
-For more information on what render engine is, read the [Sources characteristic](./docs/props/sources.md) document.
+    The `sources` property is required and contains source files for the component.
+For more information on what render engine is, read the [`sources.md`](./docs/props/sources.md) document.

   - **renderEngines: RenderEngines**

-    The `renderEngines` property is required (require is only one property in array) and contains render engines for component.
-For more information on what render engine is, read the [Render engine characteristic](./docs/props/render-engine.md) document.
+    The `renderEngines` property is required and contains render engines for the component.
+For more information on what render engine is, read the [`render-engines.md`](./docs/props/render-engine.md) document.

+    > **NOTE:**  The array must contain at least one value.

   - **plugins?: Plugins**

-    The `plugins` property is optional and contains plugins for component.
-For more information on what plugin is, read the [Plugin characteristic](./docs/props/plugin.md) document.

-### SubComponents

-The list of components available in the `documentation-component` includes:

-  - **Provider**

-    The `sources` property is required and contains sources for component.
-For more information on what render engine is, read the [Sources characteristic](./docs/props/sources.md) document.

-  - **Content**

-    The `renderEngines` property is required (require is only one property in array) and contains render engines for component.
-For more information on what render engine is, read the [Render engine characteristic](./docs/props/render-engine.md) document.

-  - **SourceTypes**

-    The `plugins` property is optional and contains plugins for component.
-For more information on what plugin is, read the [Plugin characteristic](./docs/props/plugin.md) document.
+    The `plugins` property is optional and contains plugins for the component.
+For more information on what plugin is, read the [`plugin.md`](./docs/props/plugin.md) document.

 ### Example

-See exemplary using below.
+See an exemplary component code that renders the `.md` document source:

 ``` tsx
 import React from "react";